 We thank Werner Vogelsang, Feng Yuan and Umberto D'Alesio for providing us with their calculations shown in this contribution and in forth coming publications.
-This work is supported by the Division of Nuclear Physics of the Office of Science of the U.S. Department of energy under contract DE-AC02-98-CH10886.
-A special thank to Renaissance Technology for its generous supplemental support that allowed for the RHIC pp run in 2006.
+This work was supported by Brookhaven Science Associates, LLC under contract DE-AC02-98-CH10886 with the U.S. Department of Energy and by a sponsered grant from Renaissance Technologies Corporation.